taylor-cox/metoo-fuckyou/README.md

 By the way, nothing but respect for the last guys (I _am_ punching up, after all).
 I don't _want_ to reveal their secrets if I didn't already 🤫.
 They _did_ want it released on a timeline though, and I was more than happy to oblige :).

+Oh, and _by the way_, promoting me instead of Morgan was _unbelieveable_, especially after he stuck around.
+You asshole.

 No, this is not sarcasm, this is 100% my unadulterated, unyielding thought of reality, 100%. 🙂

 Have I fallen off the other side of stupid to smart yet?